 Anasuya Sengupta

-Anasuya has a strong focus on gender equity and social exclusion, women’s economic empowerment, labour market systems and the Graduation Approach.
-She has over 10 years’ experience of qualitative research and advisory experience in Asia and Africa.
-Despite her fun job, she dreams about writing children’s books.
+Anasuya’s expertise lies in gender equality and social inclusion, and women’s economic empowerment.
+She has 15 years of experience in research and advisory experience in East Africa, the MENA and the Asia-Pacific.
+Despite her fun job, she dreams about writing storybooks.

 Anasuya Sengupta's Work